 Preparation

-Start by cooking the paccheri for half the cooking time indicated on the package.
+Begin cooking the paccheri for half the time indicated on the package.

-Prepare the vegetables in the oven, zucchinis, carrots, and eggplants (I also had a bell pepper, it doesn’t hurt, that’s fine too).
-Cut the vegetables very thin and season them with oil and salt.
-Put them in the oven for 20 minutes, when cooked add the basil.
+Prepare the roasted vegetables: zucchini, carrots and eggplant (I also had a bell pepper, which works well too).
+Slice the vegetables very thinly and season with oil and salt.
+Roast them for 20 minutes; when done, add the basil.

-Meanwhile, as you cook the pasta, the vegetables will have cooled, add the sheep ricotta and mix everything well.
+While the pasta cooks and the vegetables have cooled slightly, add the sheep ricotta and mix the filling well.

-After filling them all, begin the most delicate phase: the breading, gently roll them in flour, then in beaten egg, and finally in breadcrumbs, always gently.
+After filling them all, begin the delicate breading stage: gently coat them in flour, then in beaten egg, and finally in breadcrumbs, handling them carefully.

-Start by frying the sides first, for convenience, this way you avoid the filling from leaking, then continue with the rest.
+Start frying the ones on the sides first, for convenience — this helps prevent the filling from spilling out — then continue with the rest.

 Ready!